yegnesh-github/yegnesh-portfolio/README.md

 # my portfolio

 Hello!
-I'm Vetrivel M, This is my portfolio, I invite you to explore a collection of my work that showcases my skills, creativity, and commitment to excellence.
+I'm Yegneshwaran B, This is my portfolio, I invite you to explore a collection of my work that showcases my skills, creativity, and commitment to excellence.